 Omnibus (Germany) recently tested 9 buses alongside each other in Bonn together with journalists from all over Europe and the facts do not lie.
 Feel free to read the full article here, translated in English:

 The Solaris Urbino 12 electric was already fully equipped as a customer vehicle for Ettenhuber, including a pay booth with monitor, Mobileye 630 driver assistance system, two 18.5″ monitors, USB outlets in the side wall and fabric-covered STER seats.
-The Urbino articulated buses will also go to SWB at the end of 2020.
+Three Urbino articulated buses will also go to SWB at the end of 2020.

 The Mercedes-Benz eCitaro was the identical vehicle from the busplaner Profi test in the 8/2019 issue.
-We will therefore not describe it in detail, and move directly to the MAN Lion’s City E, which all the participating journalists were excited to see for the first time in a test.
+We will therefore not describe it in detail and move directly to the MAN Lion’s City E, which all the participating journalists were excited to see for the first time in a test.
 However, busplaner has already driven this vehicle – in Munich in July (report in busplaner 7/2019).

-The circular route beginning and ending at the SWB depot in Friesdorf was identical to the comparative test of 2018.
+The circular route beginning and ending at the SWB depot in Friesdorf was identical to the comparative test in 2018.
 The large loop included a section on the “wrong side” (as the local people affectionately call it) of the river Rhine.
 The climb to Rheinhöhe in the direction of Niederholtorf also included an incline of several percent where the solos had to prove their climbing capability.
-Each trip was 22.3 km, and included 28 stops.
+Each trip was 22.3 km and included 28 stops.

 The driving test